 The e-mail subject line shall read “Telemetry Access required – SITE NAME”

-For “emergency repairs,” the TDSP can notify ERCOT of the need to access EPS Metering Facilities by calling the Meter Data Acquisition System (MDAS) Operations Center at 512-248-6500 and submit the “TDSP Access to EPS Metering Facility Notification Form” by the end of the next Business Day following such access.
+For “emergency repairs,” the TDSP can notify ERCOT of the need to access EPS Metering Facilities by calling the Meter Data Acquisition System (MDAS) Operations Center at 512-248-6500 and submit Section 12, Attachment C, by the end of the next Business Day following such access.

 For “emergency repairs” of equipment used in the calculation of the auxiliary Load telemetry provided to an EPS Meter, the Resource Entity can notify ERCOT of the need to access EPS Metering Facilities by calling the Meter Data Acquisition System (MDAS) Operations Center at 512-248-6500 and submit the “Resource Entity Access to Auxiliary Load Telemetry System Notification Form” by the end of the next Business Day following such access.